thnk2wn/TfsStates/README.md

 The [installation](https://github.com/thnk2wn/TfsStates/wiki/Installation) page shows where to download and how to install the application.

 # Configuration
-* [Initial Configuration](https://github.com/thnk2wn/TfsStates/wiki/Initial-Configuration) details connecting to TFS
+* [Initial Configuration](https://github.com/thnk2wn/TfsStates/wiki/Initial-Configuration) details connecting to TFS.
-* [Authenticating with Azure DevOps](https://github.com/thnk2wn/TfsStates/wiki/Authenticating-with-Azure-DevOps) details connecting to Azure DevOps

 # Running
-[Running the TFS States Report](https://github.com/thnk2wn/TfsStates/wiki/Running-TFS-States-Report) shows the process of running the report
+[Running the TFS States Report](https://github.com/thnk2wn/TfsStates/wiki/Running-TFS-States-Report) shows the process of running the report.

 # Uninstalling
 [Uninstalling](https://github.com/thnk2wn/TfsStates/wiki/Uninstalling) shows how to remove the application.

 # Contributions and Backlog
 This tool was made quickly with limited spare time.
-If you have suggestions or contributions, feel free to [add an issue / request](https://github.com/thnk2wn/TfsStates/issues) or [create a pull request](https://github.com/thnk2wn/TfsStates/pulls)
+If you have suggestions or contributions, feel free to [add an issue / request](https://github.com/thnk2wn/TfsStates/issues) or [create a pull request](https://github.com/thnk2wn/TfsStates/pulls).